Code it once. Clyr codes it forever

 Duplicates caught on arrival

-A built-in duplicate check flags transactions that look like they were charged twice before they get coded and synced twice.
+Duplicate charges get flagged as they arrive, not discovered later.
 Catching a duplicate at arrival costs seconds; catching it after it hit the client invoice costs a phone call you do not want to make.

 Frequently asked questions

-Vendor, amount, and card are the workhorses.
-A rule can apply any combination of coding fields: GL account, project, property, customer, department, or cost code.
+Vendor, amount, or card.
+The rule then sets the coding: GL account, project, property, customer, department, or cost code.

 How accurate is the AI GL prediction?

 Always.
-Rules and predictions set the starting point; any human edit wins, and the AI learns from how your team actually codes.
+Any human edit wins, and the AI learns from how your team actually codes.